Eurovision Song Contest 1960: Format

-The contest was presented by British television presenter and actress Catherine Boyle, the first of four contests in which she participated as host.
-Boyle presided over the opening of the contest and the voting process, while the various national broadcasters that carried the show provided commentary between each act, with the United Kingdom's commentator David Jacobs also being heard by the assembled audience of over 2,500 people in the hall.
-The draw to determine the order in which each country would perform was conducted on 28 March in the presence of the performers.
-Performance and technical rehearsals involving the artists and orchestra were held on 28 and 29 March ahead of the live transmission from 21:00 GMT.
-The stage built for the contest was designed by Richard Levin.
+The contest was organised and broadcast by the BBC, with Harry Carlisle serving as producer, Innes Lloyd as director, Richard Levin as designer, and Eric Robinson as musical director, leading the orchestra during the event.
+Each participating delegation was allowed to nominate its own musical director to lead the orchestra during the performance of its country's entry, with the host musical director, Eric Robinson, also conducting for those countries which did not nominate their own conductor.

 As had been the case since the 1957 contest, each country, participating through a single EBU member broadcaster, was represented by one song performed by up to two people on stage.
 The results of the event were determined through jury voting, with each country's jury containing ten individuals who each gave one vote to their favourite song, with no abstentions allowed and with jurors unable to vote for their own country.
 A new innovation for this year's event was to allow the national juries to listen to the final rehearsal of each country, which was also recorded to allow jury members to listen to the entries ahead of the live contest.

+The draw to determine the order in which each country would perform was conducted on 28 March in the presence of the performers.
+Performance and technical rehearsals involving the artists and orchestra were held on 28 and 29 March ahead of the live transmission.

+Contest overview

+The contest was held on 29 March 1960 at 21:00 (GMT) and lasted 1 hour and 20 minutes.
+The contest was presented by British television presenter and actress Catherine Boyle (better known as Katie Boyle), the first of four contests in which she participated as host.
+Boyle presided over the opening of the contest and the voting process, while the various national broadcasters that carried the show provided commentary between each act, with the United Kingdom's commentator David Jacobs also being heard by the assembled audience of over 2,500 people in the hall.